boxuk/trello/README.md

 # Trello

 Clojure wrapper for the Trello API.
-If you would like to contribute feel free to fork the project, start hacking, and submit a pull request.

 ## Usage